Rahul1582/Stock-Market-App-using-Node/README.md

 ## Usage

 The use of this app is to keep track on the stock market i.e keeping track on different companies such as facebook, google etc.
-This provides the information such as current price, previous close, change percent, market cap, YTD change, Week 52 High, Week 52 Low and many more of different companies.
+This provides the information such as current price, previous close, change percent, market cap, YTD change, Week 52 High, Week 52 Low and many more of different companies..

 ### Getting Started